satvikxbansal/Spotter--Mediapipe-/README.md

 - Use the shared cue normalizer and cluster taxonomy for cue-driven logic.
 - Keep trophies honest about unavailable data.
 - Keep local JSON backward compatible.
+- Keep JSON persistence off the UI path where practical; use the shared persistence actor for local encode/write/remove work.
 - Keep account ownership, sync metadata, tombstones, server-time fields, and operation IDs backward compatible.
 - Update sync conflict and Firestore-shape docs when backend assumptions change.
 - Keep secrets out of source.